 But, you still have a product to sell, and you still want to reach new customers.
 Your industrial manufacturing marketing strategy needs to be different than B2Cs, but it shouldn’t be no strategy at all.
 Click To Tweet

 Inbound Marketing for Industrial Manufacturers

 So, you know you shouldn’t be running TV ads with celebrities endorsing your spring for garage door openers or hubcap bolt covers, but what should you be doing to attract potential buyers?
 Inbound marketing.
 Inbound marketing is kind of what it sounds like: rather than going out to your customers with interruptive ads or cold sales calls, you bring interested customers to you.
+(Learn more about the methodology in our complete guide to inbound marketing.)
 You do that by creating targeted digital content and ads that will appeal to your ideal customer and the person in the role responsible for sourcing and purchasing your products.

 SEO and Digital Content

 If you don’t already know this, you need a website and a digital presence.
 It’s 2018 (almost 2019!).
 But you don’t just need a website—if yours looks the same as it did in 1998 or even 2008, that’s not good—you need compelling digital content that will appeal to potential customers and make your site easy for search engines to find and categorize.
 This is SEO, Search Engine Optimization (find out more about SEO for manufacturers here).
 The content on your site should provide customers with all the information they need about your product, whether they’re just discovering that your product exists or they’re trying to decide on a new supplier, as well as the keywords for which you want your website to show up in the search engine results.